Cointreau Orange Vanilla Marmalade – A Festive Boozy Preserve

 Looking for more recipes that would be perfect for Christmas gifts?
 I hope you can find some.

-I hope you like this Cointreau Orange Marmalade, and you will give it a try.
-If you make it, let me know in this post or send me an Instagram message or share you photos adding the hashtag #havocinthekitchen.
+I hope you enjoy this Cointreau Orange Vanilla Marmalade – A Festive Boozy Preserve and will give the recipe a try.
+If you do, please let me know in the comment section below, send me a message on Instagram, or share your photos using the hashtag #havocinthekitchen.e your photos by adding the hashtag #havocinthekitchen.

 Cheers!